-In terms of kgCO2e per unit of gross domestic product, the highest intensity 0.736 in 2021 was in education (P), while the lowest 0.431 corresponds to business and scientific activities (M).
+In terms of kgCO_2e per unit of gross domestic product, the highest intensity 0.736 in 2021 was in education (P), while the lowest 0.431 corresponds to business and scientific activities (M).
 Below 0.8 we find construction (F), real state (L), administration (N), and ICT activities (J), with mining and energy supply (B_E) at 0.468.
 Despite the almost negligible contribution to GDP, agriculture (A) has a medium-high intensity of 0.621, and hotels and restaurants (I), transportation and storage (H), and recreation activities (R) show the highest intensity ratios after education with 0.612, 0.676, and 0.694, respectively.
 Manufacturing, on the other hand, has a mid-tier intensity of 0.541, very similar to other services (S) 0.569.
-Whereas we can expect high ktCO2e services, e.g. industries catering to recreational demand or business activities, to be driven mostly by robust final demand, the reality is that they are among the most CO2e intensive as well.
+Whereas we can expect high ktCO_2e services, e.g. industries catering to recreational demand or business activities, to be driven mostly by robust final demand, the reality is that they are among the most CO_2e intensive as well.

-As per their evolution across the period, Figure 6 shows the evolution of the direct plus indirect carbon intensity of all 2-digit industries.
-We can separate the ones displaying a stronger from a weaker downward trend in CO2e intensity.
+As per their evolution across the period, Figure 5 shows the evolution of the direct plus indirect carbon intensity of all 2-digit industries.
+We can separate the ones displaying a stronger from a weaker downward trend in CO_2e intensity.
 Despite accounting for the majority of upstream emissions, the total intensity of mining and energy supply (B_E) and trade (G) have declined by -53.2% and -50.2%, respectively.
-Business and scientific activities (M) show the best progress, with a total -56.9% fall in their CO2e intensity, whereas manufacturing indicates a more internally heterogeneous evolution that renders a comparatively weaker -45.9%.
+Business and scientific activities (M) show the best progress, with a total -56.9% fall in their CO_2e intensity, whereas manufacturing indicates a more internally heterogeneous evolution that renders a comparatively weaker -45.9%.
 At a more granular 3-digit level, we observe the lowest efficiency gains in food manufacturing (C10_C12) at -41.5% and the highest in plastic and non-metallic manufacturing with -53.8%.
+Conversely, the worst performing 2-digit industries are education (P) and recreation activities (R) with a -26.4% and a -30.6% reduction, respectively.
+A relevant case is transport and storage (H), which accounts for 13% of total emissions but whose CO_2e intensity has declined comparatively less by a -32.4%.
+Overall, the tendency seems to have stalled across the board in 2020, even reversing slightly for some industries, but we would need to include more recent years to fully grasp any persistent change.

-Figure 7: Total embedded GDP-linked emissions from Madrid by sector and geographical origin, 2021.
+Figure 6: Total embedded GDP-linked emissions from Madrid by sector and geographical origin, 2021.
 Note: Agriculture (A) and Household activities (T) are excluded due to very low amounts.
 Source: Authors' own calculations